Kin The Know

 It was good to be reminded that we were still women as well as mothers.

-We supported each other through breastfeeding and postnatal depression, commiserated about the sleepless nights, and reassured each other that our new babies were hitting all the appropriate developmental milestones.
+We supported each other through breastfeeding and the postnatal period, commiserated about the sleepless nights, and reassured each other that our new babies were hitting all the appropriate developmental milestones.

 Many of us have now moved on from the city where we first met and are spread not just across countries but continents too – but we continue to keep in touch and watch each other’s children grow on social media.